 Narinder leads the Centre, mobilizing the private sector to partner with game changing interventions in the non profit sector, scaling their impact across Canada.
 She sits on the Global Council for Pro Bono and is a BMW Foundation Responsible Leader.

 As a lecturer at the University of Toronto, Narinder co-created the first course in microfinance and impact investing at the University.
-Further, she worked with Ryerson to launch the Professional Master's Diploma in Social Finance this September, designing, and teaching the “Investing for Impact” course.
+Further, she worked with Ryerson to launch the Professional Master's Diploma in Social Finance this past September, designing and teaching the “Investing for Impact” course.

 Narinder is the founding Executive Director of Rise Asset Development - a Rotman/CAMH financial initiative, providing an entrepreneurial path to employment for those with a history of mental health and addiction challenges.
 She led the design, growth of Rise from the pilot phase to its expansion across Ontario.
 Narinder has also has spent multiple years working across West Africa, both as program manager at the Première Agence de Microfinance (PAMF) across Burkina Faso, Mali and Cote d'Ivoire and as a member of the portfolio team with Acumen Fund (West Africa office providing impact investments to social enterprises across Ghana and Nigeria).